docalexh/so-simple-theme/about/index.md

 ---
 layout: page
-title: About the Jekyll Theme
+title: A blog to share ideas...
 excerpt: "So Simple is a responsive Jekyll theme for your words and images."
 modified: 2014-08-08T19:44:38.564948-04:00
 image: